Terms and Conditions

 2.1 These Terms and Conditions and any Contract made between the parties shall be governed by and construed in accordance with the laws of the State of Queensland and the parties agree to submit to the jurisdiction of the Courts of that State in all matters arising out of these Terms and Conditions and any Contract made between the parties.

 3.1 The Customer must accept or reject a Quotation within thirty (30) days of its receipt.
 The Contractor may, at its option, extend this period by notification in writing to the Customer.

-3.3 The Customer may accept a Quotation by sending to the Contractor a letter acknowledging and agreeing to the terms of the Quotation (an "Order"), or if the Customer acknowledges the agreement by signing and returning a copy of the Quotation to the Contractor.
+3.3 The Customer may accept a Quotation by sending to the Contractor its written acknowledgement and agreement to the terms of the Quotation (an “Order”), or if the Customer acknowledges the agreement by signing and returning a copy of the Quotation to the Contractor.

 3.4 The parties will be deemed to have formed a Contract upon the communication by the Customer to the Contractor of its acceptance of the Quotation in writing.

-3.5 In the event the Customer provides the Contractor with a written Order, such Order is subject to these terms and conditions of quotation and any other terms and conditions that are agreed by the parties in writing to become part of the Contract.
+3.5 In the event the Customer provides the Contractor with a written Order, such Order is subject to these Terms and Conditions and any other terms and conditions that are agreed by the parties in writing to become part of the Contract.

 4 DUTIES OF THE CONTRACTOR

 4.1 The Contractor must carry out and complete the Works in the best trade practice and professional manner and in compliance with the terms and provisions of the Contract Documents by the Completion Date.

 4.2 The Contractor may employ its Contractor’s Associates or any third party for the purpose of completing the Works provided such person(s) are careful, skilled and experienced in their respective trades or occupations.
 The Contractor will be solely responsible for any and all payments to any Contractor’s Associates or third party for that part of the Works performed by it.